DurhamARC/HumanMobility/examples/HumanMobility/perf/paws.md

 **Key Takeaways**

 - **Scaling:** Memory bandwidth and data volume increase with problem size, but bandwidth is still far from hardware peak.
-- **Compared to triad:** SWIFT achieves only a small fraction of the streaming bandwidth, with a more balanced (less streaming) access pattern and better CPI.
+- **Compared to `triad`:** SWIFT achieves only a small fraction of the streaming bandwidth, with a more balanced (less streaming) access pattern and better CPI.
-- **Compared to peakflops:** SWIFT achieves only ~3.6% of single-core peak FLOPS, and about 0.4% of full-node peakflops MFLOPS, with much lower vectorization.
+- **Compared to `peakflops`:** SWIFT achieves only ~3.6% of single-core peak FLOPS, and about 0.4% of full-node `peakflops` MFLOPS, with much lower vectorization.
-- **Optimization Potential:** There is significant headroom for improving both memory access patterns and vectorization in SWIFT.
+- **Optimization potential:** There is significant headroom for improving both memory access patterns and vectorization in SWIFT.

 ---